Bilawal Bhutto Zardari: Freedom of expression

-A devout advocate for democracy, Bilawal has repeatedly denounced censorship and likened any forms of curbing media freedom to living under a dictatorship.
+A devout advocate for democracy, Bhutto Zardari has repeatedly denounced censorship and likened any forms of curbing media freedom to living under a dictatorship.
 He made a speech at the Karachi Press Club on World Press Freedom Day where he said, "An undeclared censorship is stifling the freedom of expression in Pakistan and journalists are coming under threat from state and non-state actors."
 He added, "Journalists and media persons as human rights defenders suffer the most when freedom of expression is stifled.
 After the right to life, the most important right is the right of expression and the freedom of association because all other rights cannot even be articulated without it."

 During the speech, he also criticized the Prevention of Electronic Crime Act 2016 and stated that it had been misapplied to stifle dissent.